TheThingsIndustries/lorawan-stack-docs/doc/content/devices/troubleshooting/_index.md

 - Device clock drift often occurs when SF12 is used
 - Check your antenna connections

+### I do not see any uplinks from my device in the Gateway Live data.

+Here are some common causes and solutions:

+- The device is not transmitting uplink messages.
+Check if your device is transmitting uplinks by observing its debug logs.
+- The device has no network coverage.
+Check if your device has a network coverage from any of the gateways registered in your tenant.
+- The gateway is not receiving uplinks due to hardware issues.
+Check if your gateway is receiving uplinks by observing its debug logs.
+- The gateway is not forwarding received uplinks to the Network Server.
+Check your gateway's debug logs for any errors or warnings.
+Refer to the [Troubleshooting Gateways guide]({{< ref "/gateways/troubleshooting" >}}).

 ### {{% tts %}} is no longer receiving uplinks from my device.
 What do I do?

 - Check [gateway events](#how-do-i-see-gateway-events) and [device events](#how-do-i-see-device-events) for traffic from your device